ARV-110: an AR-targeting protein degrader for mCRPC

 In a VCaP xenograft mouse model, plasma PSA reduction by ARV-110 was comparable to enzalutamide but at lower dose (below).
 PSA is often used an indicator of the effectiveness of treatment in clinical trials and acts as a guide for physicians when making treatment decisions.

-We developed an in vivo model of acquired enzalutamide resistance by dosing VCaP xenograft mice with enzalutamide, daily for 3 years.
-In this model, daily and orally delivered ARV-110 inhibited tumor growth by up to 70% in enzalutamide-resistant VCaP tumors (below).
+We developed an in vivo model of acquired enzalutamide resistance by dosing VCaP xenograft mice with enzalutamide, every day, for 3 years.
+In this model, daily and orally delivered ARV-110 inhibited tumor growth by up to 70% in enzalutamide-resistant VCaP tumors.

-In a PDX model derived from a patient not treated with, but insensitive to enzalutamide, orally delivered ARV-110 significantly inhibited the growth of enzalutamide-insensitive tumors (TGI: 100%; below).
+In a patient-derived xenograft (PDX) model derived from a patient not treated with, but insensitive to enzalutamide, orally delivered ARV-110 significantly inhibited the growth of enzalutamide-insensitive tumors (tumor growth inhibition: 100%).

-ARV-110 is currently in a Phase 1 clinical trial to evaluate the safety and tolerability of ARV-110 in patients with metastatic castration-resistant prostate cancer (mCRPC) who have progressed on standard of care therapies.
+Arvinas is currently evaluating ARV-110 in a Phase 1 study for men with castration-resistant metastatic prostate cancer (mCRPC) who have progressed on standards of care.